marariadennis/javascript/Notes.md

 Comments prevent execution of code in javascript Variables are containers for storing Values
-Strigs in javascript can be written in sigle and double quotes
+Strigs in javascript can be written in sigle and double quotes You can declare many variables with one statement ie Var person = "john Doe", car = "Volvo", price = 200;